mariadb-corporation/mariadb-connector-nodejs/documentation/ssl.md

 #### Using keystore

+Keystore permit storing private key and certificate chain encrypted with a password in a file.

 Generating an encrypted keystore in PKCS12 format  :
 ```
   # generate a keystore with the client cert & key